Nursing

 The Regulatory Foundation: APRN Consensus Model

 Every APRN care coordination assignment you write should be grounded in the APRN Consensus Model (2008), published by the APRN Consensus Work Group and the National Council of State Boards of Nursing (NCSBN).
 This is the foundational policy document that defines the four APRN roles, establishes licensure, accreditation, certification, and education (LACE) standards, and frames the scope of practice debates that shape everything from state-level prescriptive authority to reimbursement policy under Medicare.
-Nursing advocacy and health policy are inseparable from APRN care coordination — and your assignments should reflect that connection.

 The model defines APRN practice by population focus — not by setting.
 This distinction is important for your assignments: an FNP’s scope of practice is defined by their population (family/individual across the lifespan), not by whether they work in a clinic, hospital, or telehealth platform.
 Understanding this structure prevents the common assignment error of limiting care coordination discussion to a single care setting when APRN competencies are inherently cross-setting and population-focused.